Hope you will find this helpful, if you have any more questions please feel free to contact us.

 As with any travel in developing countries, there are manageable health risks in travelling to Asia.
 Scholarship recipients are provided with comprehensive information for vaccinations before travel and medical supplies during travel.

-We are based close to Leprosy Mission Hospitals with fully qualified general medicine staff.
+We are based close to Leprosy Mission Hospitals with fully qualified general medical staff.

 What are the leprosy health risks?